 This party idea is all about the cozy feeling of good friends and an even better meal—think Nora Ephron and her accounts of having loved ones over to eat.
-Keep this guest list intimate since you'll be designing a menu that's all about traditional fare.
+Keep this guest list intimate since you'll be designing a full menu.
 Be sure to include an appetizer and dessert and have some conversation topics picked out for the main course, too.

 What to Serve: Stick to comforting dishes, like this recipe for honey mustard chicken and vegetables from The Modern Proper.

 Everyone has a favorite holiday movie, and this party idea asks guests to show up dressed as their favorite characters.
 For instance, a group can come dressed as the gang from A Christmas Story, another can personify the Grinch, and someone else can re-create the scream of Kevin Mccallister in Home Alone.
 If your friends enjoy Halloween, this gives them another opportunity to make the most of their costume ideas.
 Be sure to play some movies in the background as well.